ervandew/eclim/src/doc/content/vim/common/project.rst

 - **:ProjectList**

-  Simply echos a list of available projects.
+  Simply echo a list of available projects.

 .. _\:ProjectSettings: